How to start a career in Data Science

 Individuals can start learning about data science in various ways.
 These include the following:

-• Notable blogs, such as Towards Data Science, can offer a fantastic overview of many different data science concepts.
+• Blogs such as Towards Data Science offer a fantastic overview of many different data science concepts.

-• Current data science websites, such as Data Science Central, provide industry news and the latest trends.
+• Websites such as Data Science Central provide industry news and the latest trends.

 • Introductions to basic data science (many of these materials are available for free online) make it easy to become familiar with the various coding languages that are used in the field.